kmanicka/CarND-Traffic-Sign-Classifier-Project-1/writeup_template.md

 I used the pandas library to calculate summary statistics of the traffic signs data set:

-* The size of training set is ?
+* The size of training set is 34799
-* The size of the validation set is ?
+* The size of the validation set is 4410
-* The size of test set is ?
+* The size of test set is 12630
-* The shape of a traffic sign image is ?
+* The shape of a traffic sign image is (32,32,3)
-* The number of unique classes/labels in the data set is ?
+* The number of unique classes/labels in the data set is 43

 #### 2. Include an exploratory visualization of the dataset.

 Here is an exploratory visualization of the data set.
 It is a bar chart showing how the data ...
+1) Data Exploration cell 1
+- Viewing randomly selected set of images to get a feel of the data.
+2) Data Exploration cell 2
+- Finding the distribution of the different classes using pandas
+3) Data Exploration cell 3
+- Printing the actual image of the differe classes for reference

 ![alt text][image1]